Joystream/joystream/RUNTIME-CONTRIBUTING.md

 The tool is being updated for Ephesus network: https://github.com/Joystream/joystream/pull/4569

 ### Additional Resources
-Some tooling that would be useful to add to our runtime to add more testing capabilities:
+Some tooling that would be useful to add to our node and runtime to improve testing capabilities:
 - https://docs.substrate.io/reference/how-to-guides/tools/use-try-runtime/
 - https://docs.substrate.io/reference/command-line-tools/try-runtime/